 - Once final approvals are made, copy code to the live site.

-NOTE: If for whatever reason you need to make an edit in the Calendar, and you’ve already placed the widget in Drupal, you will need to regenerate the widget and copy the code to Drupal again.
-It does not automatically update.
+NOTE: If for whatever reason you need to make an edit in the Calendar, and you’ve already placed the widget in Drupal, you can simply change the “num=” parameter to anything greater than 50 and save your layout.